purn1mak/HadoopSummitCloudbreak/README.md

 ### a.
 Resize a cluster

 To Resize a cluster you can either add or remove nodes from a hostgroup.
 In this example, the Host Groups are worker and compute.
 Click Resize.

   ![Image](https://github.com/purn1mak/HadoopSummitCloudbreak/blob/master/Resize.png)

 Cluster Resize window pops up.

   ![Image](https://github.com/purn1mak/HadoopSummitCloudbreak/blob/master/Resize2.png)

 By default this cluster has 0 nodes in compute Host Group.
 Choose compute Host Group and increase nodes from 0 to 1.

   ![Image](https://github.com/purn1mak/HadoopSummitCloudbreak/blob/master/Resize3.png)

 A new Host Group line item for compute shows up in the HARDWARE tab.
 Note that the ID, FQDN (Fully Qualified Domain Name), Private & Public IPs are all N/A at this point.
 Log information about adding 1 new instance to the infrastructure also shows up in the Event History.
 You can continue watching this space as events happen, they are logged here.

   ![Image](https://github.com/purn1mak/HadoopSummitCloudbreak/blob/master/Resize5.png)

 Finally when the instance is created the compute Host Group line item has all the key information like ID, FQDN and IPs.
   ![Image](https://github.com/purn1mak/HadoopSummitCloudbreak/blob/master/ResizeResult.png)

 All the log information is also captured.

   ![Image](https://github.com/purn1mak/HadoopSummitCloudbreak/blob/master/ResizeEventLog.png)

-Alternatively you can also flip over to AWS view and see the instances being created.
+Alternatively you can also flip over to AWS view and see the instance being created.
+You will now see a new instance with the name pkdatalake-276-compute.

   ![Image](https://github.com/purn1mak/HadoopSummitCloudbreak/blob/master/ResizeAWS.png)